michelta00/wizard/README.md

 ---

-You can read the game's rules [here](https://www.amigo.games/content/ap/rule/19420--031-2019-Wizard_Manual_002_LAYOUT[1].pdf).
+You can read the game's rules [here](https://blog.amigo-spiele.de/content/ap/rule/06900-GB-AmigoRule.pdf).
 The implementation features a client/server architecture for multiplayer scenarios.
 It uses [wxWidgets](https://www.wxwidgets.org/) for the GUI, [sockpp](https://github.com/fpagliughi/sockpp) for the network interface, [rapidjson](https://rapidjson.org/md_doc_tutorial.html) for object serialization, and [googletest](https://github.com/google/googletest) for the unit tests.

 ---

 ## 1 Overview

 The game and source files are available on GitLab on the main branch.
-The game was developed based on the provided LAMA example project game.
+The game was developed based on the provided [LAMA example project](https://gitlab.ethz.ch/hraymond/cse-lama-example-project) game.
 This project consists of a **server** and a **client**, each with their own main.cpp file.
-Each player can run their own client and connect to the same server in the same local network.
+Each player can run their own client and connect to a server in the same local network.

 ---

 ## 2 Compile Instructions

 This project only works on UNIX systems (Linux / macOS).
-We thus only explain the how to compile the game on these systems.
+We thus only explain how to compile and run the game on these systems.
 The following description was tested on Ubuntu 24.04 and on macOS Sequoia.

 ### 2.1 Prepare OS Environment